ProfessorLinstar/dotfiles/README.md

  - git
  - tmux
  - zsh
+ - os-prober (for autodetecting other boot partitions with grub)

 Remember to `systemctl enable NetworkManager.service` to enable NetworkManager.
 After rebooting, clone dotfiles in the user home directory and run `install.sh` to setup a standard configuration.
 To enable the Gnome display manager, `systemctl enable gdm.service` and reboot.